• Skip to primary navigation

 Which drum is best for beginners?

 For kids who are old enough to seriously learn the drums (about six and up) and are therefore looking for more than a toy, it is a good idea to skip the drums that only have the snare and toms and choose something that also includes a bass drum and cymbal.
-It is important for them to learn how all the elements coordinate, and they will be missing a big part of that without a foot pedal and cymbal.
+They need to learn how all the elements coordinate, and they will be missing a big part of that without a foot pedal and cymbal.

 What is the best age to start drumming?